Introduction

 Risks

 The project is subject to various risks that may impact the cost, duration, and quality of the project.
 The risks include delays in permitting and approvals, unforeseen site conditions, material price fluctuations, labor shortages, weather disruptions, equipment breakdowns, design changes, and regulatory changes.
-Each risk event has a probability of occurrence, an impact on the project, and a root cause.
+Each risk event has a probability of occurrence and an impact on the project.

 roadway_risks <- data.frame(